 Unemployed state residents can only qualify for benefits if they were insured by their employer and paid at least the minimum wage during their base period.
 The minimum amount that must be earned during the base period in Florida is $3,400, and the total amount of base period wages must be at least the same as 1.5 times the high quarter wages.

 Furthermore, if a worker has been laid off for objective reasons, such as a lack of work or a company shutdown, he or she will be able to apply for reemployment assistance.

 Aside from not meeting the above qualifications for unemployment benefits, Florida residents who are out of work can also be disqualified from receiving benefits because of their reason for dismissal.
 You will not be able to obtain eligibility for EDD if you became unemployed due to one of the following reasons:

-You were fired as a result of negligence and disregard towards your employer.
+- You were fired as a result of negligence and disregard toward your employer.